pasqal-io/qadence/docs/digital_analog_qc/semi-local-addressing.md

 ## Creating semi-local addressing patterns

 In Qadence semi-local addressing patterns can be created by either specifying fixed values for the weights of qubits to be addressed or defining them as trainable parameters that can be optimized later in some training loop.
-Semi-local addressing patterns can be used only with analog blocks.
+Semi-local addressing patterns can be defined with the `AddressingPattern` dataclass.

 ### Fixed weights